pawamoy/markdown-exec/docs/insiders/index.md

 ### Terms

-*Are we allowed to use Insiders under the same terms and conditions as Markdown Exec?*
+> Are we allowed to use Insiders under the same terms and conditions as *Markdown Exec*?

 Yes.
-Whether you're an individual or a company, you may use *Markdown Exec Insiders* precisely under the same terms as Markdown Exec, which are given by the [ISC License][license].
+Whether you're an individual or a company, you may use *Markdown Exec Insiders* precisely under the same terms as *Markdown Exec*, which are given by the [ISC License][license].
 However, we kindly ask you to respect our **fair use policy**: